 The Merry Conceit ~ Bolton is an English Country Dance.
 It was devised by Nathaniel Kynaston in 1710 and published in Walsh's Twenty Four New Country Dances for the Year 1710.
-It was interpreted by Charles Bolton in 1992 and published in Retreads Vol.6.
-It is a proper 3 Couple Longways dance.
+It was interpreted by Charles Bolton (website) in 1992 and published in Retreads Vol.6.
+Originally a Triple Minor this version is a proper 3 Couple Longways dance.
 In this dance the couples are permuted by: 312.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 Originally a triple minor.